neduard/axiomofchoice/posts/2020-09-01-more-koans.md

 Two colours mixing.\
 Two minds entangling.

-Are your words not a translation of your thougths?\
+Are your words not a translation of your thoughts?\
 Is your mind not made of ideas?\
 Can an idea recognise itself?\
 Can the spirit become aware?\